usnistgov/FIPS201/_FIPS201/frontend.md

 - One or two iris images.
 - Fingerprint templates for on-card comparison.[^fingerprints]

-All biometric data shall be stored in the data elements referenced by [SP 800-73] and in conformance with the preparation and formatting specifications of [SP 800-76].
+All biometric data SHALL be stored in the data elements referenced by [SP 800-73] and in conformance with the preparation and formatting specifications of [SP 800-76].

 [^fingerprints]: The on-card and off-card fingerprint reference data are stored separately and, as conformant instances of different formal fingerprint standards, are syntactically different.
 This is described more fully in [SP 800-76].

 #### 4.2.3.2 Biometric Data Protection

-The integrity of all biometric data, except for fingerprint templates for on-card comparison, shall be protected using digital signatures as follows.
-The records shall be prepended with a Common Biometric Exchange Formats Framework (CBEFF) header (referred to as CBEFF_HEADER) and appended with the CBEFF signature block (referred to as the CBEFF_SIGNATURE_BLOCK) [CBEFF].
+The integrity of all biometric data, except for fingerprint templates for on-card comparison, SHALL be protected using digital signatures as follows.
+The records SHALL be prepended with a Common Biometric Exchange Formats Framework (CBEFF) header (referred to as CBEFF_HEADER) and appended with the CBEFF signature block (referred to as the CBEFF_SIGNATURE_BLOCK) [CBEFF].

 The format for a CBEFF_HEADER is specified in [SP 800-76].

 The CBEFF_SIGNATURE_BLOCK contains the digital signature of the biometric data and thus facilitates the verification of integrity of the biometric data.
-The CBEFF_SIGNATURE_BLOCK shall be encoded as a CMS external digital signature as specified in [SP 800-76].
+The CBEFF_SIGNATURE_BLOCK SHALL be encoded as a CMS external digital signature as specified in [SP 800-76].
 The algorithm and key size requirements for the digital signature and digest algorithm are detailed in [SP 800-78].

-For signatures created before October 15, 2015, the public key required to verify the digital signature shall be contained in a content signing certificate, which shall be issued under the id-fpki-common-piv-contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^crosscert] For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be contained in a content signing certificate, which shall be issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
-The content signing certificate shall also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
-If the signature on the biometric was generated with a different key than the signature on the CHUID, the certificates field of the CMS external digital signature shall include the content signing certificate required to verify the signature on the biometric.
-Otherwise, the *certificates* field shall be omitted.
-Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) shall not be expired.
+For signatures created before October 15, 2015, the public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^crosscert] For signatures created on or after October 15, 2015, the public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
+The content signing certificate SHALL also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
+If the signature on the biometric was generated with a different key than the signature on the CHUID, the certificates field of the CMS external digital signature SHALL include the content signing certificate required to verify the signature on the biometric.
+Otherwise, the *certificates* field SHALL be omitted.
+Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.

 [^crosscert]: For legacy PKIs, as defined in Section 5.4, the certificates may be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.